19hours/sg-statutes/Acts/Income Tax Act.md

 (a) gains or profits derived from the disposal of ordinary shares by the divesting company is exempt from tax under subsection (1); and

-(b) any write-back for a diminution in the value of the shares, or profit recognised in accordance with FRS 39 or SFRS for Small Entities (as the case may be), which is attributable to any of the shares, has been charged to tax as income of the divesting company for any year of assessment prior to the year of assessment relating to the basis period in which the shares are disposed of,
+(b) any write-back for a diminution in the value of the shares, or profit recognised in accordance with FRS 39, SFRS for Small Entities or FRS 109 (as the case may be), which is attributable to any of the shares, has been charged to tax as income of the divesting company for any year of assessment prior to the year of assessment relating to the basis period in which the shares are disposed of,

+[Act 39 of 2017 wef 26/10/2017]

 then the write-back or profit referred to in paragraph (b) shall be regarded as an expense allowable under this Act to the divesting company for the second-mentioned year of assessment.